Biden, Harris target Republican curbs on abortion rights on Roe anniversary | Politics

 Biden, Harris target Republican curbs on abortion rights on Roe anniversary

+Democrats are holding events on Monday highlighting abortion rights in states that will decide the U.S. presidential election in November, including a Phoenix, Arizona, mayor's press conference and Pennsylvania's members of Congress.
+The Biden campaign is putting abortion rights front and center in 2024, and argues abortion access is a personal freedom that former President Donald Trump and Republicans are denying women.

 U.S. President Joe Biden and Vice President Kamala Harris will spotlight Republican curbs on abortion rights this week, a galvanizing issue for Democrats that they hope will boost enthusiasm among their base, attract independent voters, and increase turnout in November.
 On Monday, the 51st anniversary of the now-overturned Roe v.
-Wade Supreme Court ruling, Biden will convene a reproductive rights taskforce meeting at the White House and Harris will kick off a national tour on abortion rights in Wisconsin, a state crucial to Biden's re-election prospects that he won by about 20,600 votes in 2020.
+Wade Supreme Court ruling, Biden will speak on reproductive rights ahead of a meeting on the topic at the White House and Harris will kick off a national tour on abortion rights in Wisconsin, a state crucial to Biden's reelection prospects that he won by about 20,600 votes in 2020.

+On Tuesday, Biden and Harris, along with first lady Jill Biden and second gentleman Doug Emhoff, will then make their first joint campaign appearance of 2024 at a rally for abortion rights in Virginia, where Democrats recently won control of the state legislature.
+Democrats are holding events on Monday highlighting abortion rights in states that will decide the U.S. presidential election in November, including a Phoenix, Arizona, mayor's press conference and Pennsylvania's members of Congress.

 "But no attempt to rebrand can change the fact that ... when Roe was overturned, Republican elected officials got what they wanted — and they are not stopping there," she said.